swetoast/Raspberry-Pi-Power-Usage-Monitor/README.md

 ## Error Handling

-- The script redirects all 404 errors to the `/power_usage` endpoint.
+- The application redirects all 404 errors to the `/power_usage` endpoint.

 ## Running the Application